mattaq31/Zotero-Report-Cleaner/README.md

 This command should produce the file `edited_report.html` containing the cleaned report in the examples directory.

-An example of using the `just_remove` option is as follows (currently does not work with tags containing a space in their name e.g. `Book Title`):
+An example of using the `just_remove` option is as follows:

-`zotero_clean examples/example_report.html examples/edited_report.html --just_remove Editor,Pages,Modified`
+`zotero_clean examples/example_report.html examples/edited_report.html --just_remove Editor,Pages,Modified,Date_Added`

 Deploying To Google Cloud Run
 -----------------------------